-If you want to build something, no matter what it is your trying to build, the best way to start is by laying a good, strong and solid foundation.
+If you want to build something, no matter what it is you're trying to build, the best way to start is by laying a good, strong, and solid foundation.
 The core muscles are the foundation of the human body.
 All of the muscles in your body at some point rely on your abs, your hips, and lower back.
 It's the base of your body and the center of attraction.
 Any and every activity you perform will incorporate your core muscles, so it's imperative to keep them strong and healthy.
-The core muscles consists of the 1) Rectus Abdominis ( the six pack part of your abs that everyone is trying so hard to get), 2) Obliques (external and internal, muscles on the side, front and under your abdomen), 3) Transverse Abdominis ( the deepest abdominal muscle that wraps around your spine giving it stability and protection, and finally 4) Erector Spinae ( three muscles that run along your lower back and neck).
-The core muscles allow you to stand upright and move on both feet, supporting your spine, transfer energy and giving your body improved balance and stability by shifting body weight and controlling movements.
-Strengthening these muscles will also be beneficial in every day activities and improve performance in sports or any other physical activities.
+The core muscles consist of:

 Planks are one of the best exercises you can do for building core and upper body strength and conditioning.
 The plank is an isometric static hold that is more for integration of hold and tension, strengthening connections between muscles for better overall functional strength rather than for isolation.
-Isolation exercises strengthen a particular area, but may result in weaker muscle connections, causing poor functional strength.
+Isolation exercises strengthen a particular area but may result in weaker muscle connections, causing poor functional strength.
 Isometric exercises like the plank occupy the proprioceptors in the body in holds that develop functional strength.
-Unlike the crunch and sit ups, which only targets the abdominals, the plank challenges most of the 29 inner core and stabilizing muscles.
-Starting at the top of a push up position, bend the elbows and lower the body down until your weight can be shifted from your hands to the forearms.
+Unlike the crunch and sit-ups, which only target the abdominals, the plank challenges most of the 29 inner core and stabilizing muscles.
+Starting at the top of a push-up position, bend the elbows and lower the body down until your weight can be shifted from your hands to the forearms.
 Your body should be in a straight line, increase the tension in your abs by tightening them up, as if someone was about to punch you in the stomach and hold the pose.
 The length of the hold will be dependent on your fitness level.
 The stronger your core, the longer you will be able to hold the position.
-There are several other variations of the exercise such as the side plank, superman plank and plank with arm lift.
+There are several other variations of the exercise such as the side plank, Superman plank, and plank with arm lift.
 As you start to become more fit and advanced, I'm sure you will try them all.

 Arm Sweep Exercise

 This is a movement that specifically targets the obliques muscles.
-Position yourself by sitting on the floor, basically like an "L" with your legs stretched out directly in front of you (legs slightly bent), you will then begin twisting your body, reaching over with your left arm until your touching the floor with your left hand next to your right foot.
-Doing the same exact movement with your right hand.
+Position yourself by sitting on the floor, basically like an "L" with your legs stretched out directly in front of you (legs slightly bent).
+You will then begin twisting your body, reaching over with your left arm until you are touching the floor with your left hand next to your right foot.
+Repeat the same exact movement with your right hand.
 The twisting/sweeping motion stretches and strengthens the obliques while providing you with a better range of motion.

 Superman (Lower Back Stretch)